uploadcare/file-uploader/get-started/configuration/README.md

 });
 ```

-More event types you can find on the [file uploader's page](/solutions/file-uploader/).
+You can find more event types on the [file uploader's page](/solutions/file-uploader/).

 ## Customization